cointokio/coingecko-api-client/README.md

 # CoinGecko API Client for WordPress

-A client for fetching data from the [CoinGecko API](https://www.coingecko.com/en/api/documentation) intended for use in WordPress plugins or themes.
+A PHP client for fetching data from the [CoinGecko API](https://www.coingecko.com/en/api/documentation) intended to be used in WordPress plugins or themes.
 Being a good WordPress citizen, this client uses the WordPress core [HTTP API](https://developer.wordpress.org/plugins/http-api/) to fetch its data.

+## Installation

+This package is [available on packagist.org](https://packagist.org/packages/cointokio/coingecko-api-client) can be added as a dependency to your project via [Composer](https://getcomposer.org).

+`composer require cointokio/coingecko-api-client`

-## Use
+## Usage

 Include the main `class-client.php` file and create an instance of the `Client` class and use its methods to fetch data from the CoinGecko API.
 Each method represents a separate API endpoint and will either return a list of response data or a [WP_Error](https://developer.wordpress.org/reference/classes/wp_error/) object.